 The Corporation's Facility with Macquarie Bank limits, among other things, the Corporation's ability to permit the creation of certain liens, make investments, dispose of material assets or, in certain circumstances, pay dividends.
 In addition, the Facility limits the Corporation's ability to incur additional indebtedness and requires the Corporation to maintain specified financial ratios and meet financial covenants.
-Events beyond the Corporation's ability to satisfy these covenants, which could result in a default under the Facility.
+Events beyond the Corporation's control, including changes in general economic and business conditions, may affect the Corporation's ability to satisfy these covenants, which could result in a default under the Facility.
 If an event of default under the Facility occurs, the lender could elect to declare all principal amounts outstanding thereunder at such time, together with accrued interest, to be immediately due.
 An event of Default under the Facility may also give rise to an event of default under existing and future debt agreements and, in such event, the Corporation may not have sufficient funds to repay amounts owing under such agreements.